isomerpages/moe-kuochuansec/_direct-school-admission/Language & Humanities/Introduction & Background.md

 it on a public or private platform.
 If you fit the bill, come join us through the Direct Schools Admission (DSA) exercise to allow us to get to know you better!</p>
-<p>For more information on the programme, please visit&nbsp;<a href="https://staging.d38b8pvh8spt44.amplifyapp.com/the-kuo-chuan-experience/applied-learning-programme-in-media-literacy/" rel="noopener noreferrer nofollow" target="_blank">https://staging.d38b8pvh8spt44.amplifyapp.com/the-kuo-chuan-experience/applied-learning-programme-in-media-literacy/</a>
+<p>For more information on the programme, please visit&nbsp;<a href="https://www.kuochuanpresbyteriansec.moe.edu.sg/the-kuo-chuan-experience/applied-learning-programme-in-media-literacy/" rel="noopener nofollow" target="_blank">Applied Learning Programme in Media Lireracy</a>
 </p>